hsinhaoyu/hhyu_site/content/micro/10_04_2023_guitar_diary.md

 However, today, when I listened to the _My Buffalo Girl_ track on Bill Frisell's _Good Dog, Happy Man_ album, I noticed that he played an interesting chord that sounded dissonant but musical at the same time.
 I looked it up in the _Bill Frisell: An Anthology_ songbook, and what do you know?
 It's a dominant 9 chord!

 This happened to me before.
 I was interested in Miles Davis' _So What_, so I tried to play a couple of bars of Miles' solo.
 It was mostly an exercise to learn the Dorian mode.
 Then, for no apparent reason, I thought about Bill Frisell's _Monroe_ (again, from the _Good Dog, Happy Man_ album) and tried to play it.
-It took me a while to discovered that _Monroe_ is in Dorian mode!
+It took me a while to discover that _Monroe_ is in Dorian mode!

-I am not sure if these are all coincidences.
-But I suspect that an interesting psychological phenomenon is in the play.
+I am not sure if these are all coincidental, but I suspect that an interesting psychological phenomenon is in the play.